JanssenProject/jans/docs/janssen-server/reference/database/mysql-ops.md

 ### Update user information

-In this example we are doing to update one user's email address.
+In this example we are going to update one user's email address.

 * Search for existing email address: `use jansdb; select * from jansPerson where uid='testUser'\G;`
 * Modify it: `use jansdb; update jansPerson set mail='newEmail@gluu.org' where uid='testUser';`